Reloaded-Project/Reloaded-III/docs/Loader/Backends/Native.md

 The `default` name has a special meaning, platform default extensions are assumed.

-!!! tip "[Microarchitecture levels][microarchitecture-levels] are also supported"
+!!! tip "[Microarchitecture levels][microarchitecture-levels] for purposes of micro-optimisation are also supported."

+    This is present for high performance dependencies, where every nanosecond counts.

+    Generally, it is not expected that mod authors will manually leverage this functionality however, that said; it is hoped we can make it easy to use during the [publish process][mod-publishing] if possible.

 | Type   | Name   | Description                     |
 | ------ | ------ | ------------------------------- |